shaywalker5/Testing-Tools-Website/README.md

 ## 📌 Why This Project?

 Bugs?
 I love catching them.
-This project let me practice real-world testing techniques with Playwright, and I’m excited to share it with anyone interested in how I approach quality assurance with purpose and detail.
+This project lets me practice real-world testing techniques with Playwright, and I’m excited to share it with anyone interested in how I approach quality assurance with purpose and detail.